wework/ray/docs/foundations/typography.md

 <page-intro>Well-defined typography styles in combination with a design system layout grid will create structured content.
 Limiting font-families, a tight type scale, and content limits will keep it tight.</page-intro>

+<div class="ray-caption">Note</div>

-> To avoid conflicting with other libraries, by default, Ray does _not_ assign css attributes directly to HTML tags like h1–h6.
+To avoid conflicting with other libraries, by default, Ray does _not_ assign css attributes directly to HTML tags like h1–h6.
 If that kind of behavior is needed, assign the `$ray-assign-typography-styles-natively` sass variable to true _or_ see [Running Text](#running-text) below.

 ## Headings